Who is a Liver Transplant Candidate?

-When you have end stage liver disease, and no longer see results with medical therapy, you may be a liver transplant candidate at UPMC.
+When you have end stage liver disease, and no longer see results with medical therapy, you may be eligible for a liver transplant at UPMC.

 At the UPMC Liver Transplant Program, we consider each person referred to our program – even if other centers have said that you are not a candidate.